Everything You Need!

-All components and widgets can easily be copied, modified and extended to achieve any desired look and behaviour.
+All components and widgets can easily be copied, modified, and extended in order to achieve any desired look and behavior.

 Embedded Wizard makes handling of gestures and multi-touch events very easy: Just place the desired gesture of the touchable object and connect it to a piece of code to be executed.

 Embedded Wizard Studio supports GUI developers in realizing GUI concepts with rich effects and 3D appearance for embedded platforms.
 The creation and modification of 3D effects is seamlessly integrated into the familiar workflow, so that no dedicated 3D tool know-how or OpenGL programming skills are required.

 Develop multilingual applications, which can adapt text, graphics, fonts, and even layout for each language.
 Thanks to UNICODE support, GUI applications can combine Greek, Cyrillic, Japanese, Chinese, and other notations within a single text.
 Whenever the current user language is switched, all dependencies are evaluated and displayed automatically.

 Perform user testing with executable PC applications - in case the hardware is not ready yet.
 By default, you can create PC-executable files, which can then be run and tested on every PC.